isouza95/Calculator/README.md

-Calculator-js
+# Calculator

-Short description: This calculator functions like your regular everyday calculator.
+This calculator functions like your regular everyday calculator.

-Features
+## Features

 Additon/subtraction: Will add and subtract any two numbers of any length